fullmoonissue/tas-scaffolding/README.md

     This project was created with the following configuration :
     * Code running on MacOS
     * BizHawk running on Windows 10 (with Parallels)
+    * The ~/Desktop folder is the bridge between Mac and Windows

 ### Introduction